chriskrofchak/SAT/README.md

 It's a bit of a misnomer to call it my own since I didn't invent anything but I do like the ring of CK-\[ ... \], so forgive the name.

-The crux of it is that I implemented an SLR parser (thank you to CS241 course notes for reference) to take input and make an abstract syntax tree (AST) which I then traverse using either DPLL or CDCL.
+The crux of it is that I implemented an SLR parser (thank you to [CS444/CS241 course notes](https://student.cs.uwaterloo.ca/~cs444/parse.pdf) for reference) to take input and make an abstract syntax tree (AST) which I then traverse using either DPLL or CDCL.
 There are command line arguments to choose which.
 The DPLL algorithm I followed using the [Wikipedia pseudocode](https://en.wikipedia.org/wiki/DPLL_algorithm#The_algorithm) and the CDCL algorithm is from the published [MiniSAT paper](http://minisat.se/downloads/MiniSat.pdf) on the very heuristic.
 I go through the topics more in depth below.

 ## Scanner